-Radio Risk Analysis - What does ‘Risk’ mean in the context of the RED?
+What does 'risk' mean in the context of the Radio Equipment Directive (RED)?

 - Article 3.2 – Radio equipment shall be so constructed that it both effectively uses and supports the efficient use of radio spectrum in order to avoid harmful interference

 - Article 3.3 – Radio equipment within certain categories or classes shall be so constructed that it complies with other designated essential requirements (not applicable to all radios).